Isoperimetric-type inequalities for Mather's $\beta$-function of convex billiards: Aubry-Mather theory for twist maps of the annulus

 \begin{lemma} Let $x_n:=x_0+n\,\omega$, $n\in\Z$, be an $\omega$-equispaced configuration sequence with the rotation number $\omega$ and starting point at $x_0 \in [0,1)$.
 Then, its average action $\mathcal A_\omega(x_0):=\lim_{N\rightarrow +\infty} \frac{1}{2N} \sum_{i=-N}^{N-1} S(x_i,x_{i+1})$ satisfies the inequality:

 Moreover, if equality holds then the linear configuration $\{x_n\}_{n\in\Z}$ is an action-minimizing configuration.
-In particular, the twist map admits an invariant circle of rotation number $\omega$ given by $\{y=\omega\}$ (hence, all $\omega$-equispaced configurations are action-minimizing). \end{lemma}
+In particular, if $\omega$ is irrational, the twist map admits an invariant circle of rotation number $\omega$ given by $\{y=\omega\}$ (hence, all $\omega$-equispaced configurations are action-minimizing). \end{lemma}

 \begin{proof} The claim is easy for rational rotation numbers.
 Let us consider the case of $\omega$ irrational.
 Let $\{y_n\}_n$ be an action-minimizing configuration of rotation number $\omega$; observe that $|y_n - y_0 - n\, \omega| < 1$ for every $n \in \Z$ (see for example \cite[Lemma 9.1 and Corollary 10.3]{Gole}).
 Then, it follows from the definition of action-minimizing configuration that for every $N\geq 1$: